 And made me bold with strength in my soul.

 a.
 For Your lovingkindness and Your truth: David’s praise was not empty adoration.
-It had reasons behind it and a basis for it.
+It had reasons behind it, which were a basis for it.
 He thought of the great lovingkindness (hesed) of God toward him, and God’s firmly established truth.
-Meditation on those gifts from God gave basis for David’s spirit of praise.
+Meditation on those gifts from God gave David a basis for his spirit of praise.

 i.
 This is a stunning and remarkable statement, showing the incredible regard God has for His own word.
 He holds His word in greater esteem than His very character or name.

 ii.
 “It would be as if God is saying, ‘I value my integrity above everything else.
 Above everything else I want to be believed.’
 The verse does not have to mean that God’s other qualities are moved to second place.”
 (Boice)

 iii.
 Charles Spurgeon explained his confidence in complete, God-spoken, inspiration of the Bible: “We believe in plenary verbal inspiration, with all its difficulties, for there are not half as many difficulties in that doctrine as there are in any other kind of inspiration that men may imagine.
 If this Book be not the real solid foundation of our religion, what have we to build upon?
 If God has spoken a lie, where are we, brethren?”